|

 1) Made of a very soft silver color metal.
 You can

-easily put a small gouge in it
+easily put a small gouge in it with a needle.

 2) Back of medal is shows air bubbles from the